vitoco84/decovid-19-core/README.md

 ![CI decovid-19-core](https://github.com/vitoco84/decovid-19-core/actions/workflows/ci-decovid-19-core.yml/badge.svg)

 # Decovid-19-Core
-> * API that can decode and verify QR-Codes for EU Digital Covid-19 Health Certificate.
+> * API that can decode and verify QR-Codes for EU Digital Covid-19 Health Certificates.
 > * No personal or sensitive data is stored in any way.

 # Install Prerequisites